SPMIC-UoN/ON-Harmony_UKBB_pipeline/README.md

 The `minimum input` required to run the pipeline is a T1w image.
 The pipelines for each modality have their own expectations.

 *  **T1w Input**: Ideally a T1w with prescan corrections for non-uniform receiver coil profiles is expected.
 I.e. Siemens' Prescan Normalize, GE's PURE or Philips' CLEAR.
+Also, the corresponding .json file should have a value "NORM" amongst the values for entry "ImageType".
 *  **T2w Input**: Ideally a T2w with prescan corrections for non-uniform receiver coil profiles is expected.
 I.e. Siemens' Prescan Normalize, GE's PURE or Philips' CLEAR.
+Also, the corresponding .json file should have a value "NORM" amongst the values for entry "ImageType".